-Galle Fort, a beautiful town rich in cultural heritage from the Dutch era, is truly a must-see spot.
+Galle Fort, a beautiful town rich in cultural heritage from the Dutch era, is truly a must-visit when you come to Sri Lanka.
 Meander through the town, and explore the rows of charming shops selling fine jewellery, as well as arts and craft pieces.
 When it nears the evening, keep your eyes peeled for the stunning sunset over the walls of the Fort.
 This captivating city also boasts a selection of lovely villas with colonial-style architecture and scenic surroundings.

 Make your way past the imposing fort walls, and wander through the streets of the historic town of Galle.
 Its quaint streets, lined with colonial-style villas, churches and other remnants from the Dutch era, will make travellers feel as if they have stepped back in time.